 2.2 The New Owner covenants with the Original Landowner that it shall pay each NZ Overage Payment due under paragraph 2.1 to the Transferor within 10 working days of the Trigger Date.

 3. Disposals and restriction

 3.1 The New Owner covenants with the Original Landowner not to make any Disposal of the Development Land without the transferee executing a Deed of Covenant.

 3.2 The New Owner shall procure that the following restriction is registered on the title to the Development Land:

 “No disposition of the registered estate by the proprietor of the registered estate, or by the proprietor of any registered charge, is to be registered without a written consent signed by the [Original Landowner].”

-Glossary references: Carbon Capture, Carbon Capture Storage (CCS) & Carbon Capture Usage and Storage (CCUS) Carbon Insetting Offset or Offsetting Climate Professional Embodied Carbon (Embedded Carbon) Ultra Low Emission Vehicle (ULEV), Zero and Low Emission Vehicle (ZLEV) & Electric Vehicle (EV) Greenhouse Gases (GHGs) Hydrocarbons Natural Capital Net Zero Overage & Net Zero Objectives Zero Carbon Housing & Zero Carbon Homes
+Glossary references: Carbon Capture, Carbon Capture Storage (CCS) & Carbon Capture Usage and Storage (CCUS) Inset or Insetting Offset or Offsetting Climate Professional Embodied Carbon (Embedded Carbon) Ultra Low Emission Vehicle (ULEV), Zero and Low Emission Vehicle (ZLEV) & Electric Vehicle (EV) Greenhouse Gases (GHGs) Hydrocarbons Natural Capital Net Zero Overage & Net Zero Objectives Zero Carbon Housing & Zero Carbon Homes